A Distributed Conductance Tester Without Global Information Collection

 {\mathcal{E}} Let $\notSampled$ be the event that none of the vertices in $P$ is sampled to be one of the starting points in $Q$.
-Since each vertex $u \in V$ is sampled with probability $5000 \cdot \frac{\degree(v)}{2\epsilon \cdot m}$ and~$\volume(P) \ge \frac{5\epsilon \cdot m}{4860}$, it follows that
+Since each vertex $u \in V$ is sampled with probability $5000 \cdot\degree(v)/(2\epsilon \cdot m)$ and~$\volume(P) \ge (5\epsilon \cdot m)/4860$, it follows that

 Taking a union bound over the probability of the event $\notSampled$ and the probability of set $T$ around a starting vertex $u \in P$ not receiving enough walks, we get that with probability at most~$0.1 + 0.08 =0.18$, no vertex will output \emph{Reject}.
 Thus, our distributed algorithm will output \emph{Reject} with probability at least $2/3$, on at least one vertex of $G$.
 Finally, the upper bound on the number of communication rounds follows from the length~$\ell = \frac{32}{\alpha^2} \log n$ of each random walk. \end{proof}